The Delhi gang rape incident is still fresh in the minds of many. An intolerable mix of anger and helplessness is how I remember the incident.

 Now, with the posters gone, I’m essentially back at the drawing board with regard to figuring out a solution, but here are a few of the encouraging responses I got while the posters were still on:

-- I was at a company’s office to address their team.
+- I was at a company’s office on invitation, to address their team on strategy.
 While driving out of their office building, the security guard there asked me what the posters conveyed; he then appreciated the messages and said I was doing a good thing

 - An employee at a very popular cafe, who was helping me park outside the cafe into a tight parking spot, was thrilled on reading the messages.
 He shook my hand vigorously while praising the messages with a ‘you’re doing the right thing’ look.
 I gulped at the unexpected but encouraging reaction, as I thanked him